Redocly/redocly-cli/docs/file-management.md

 redocly bundle openapi.yaml -o bundled.yaml
 ```

-All the references will be accessed and brought into a single file, that you can then pass on to other tools in your API workflow.
+All the references are brought into a single file, that you can then pass on to other tools in your API workflow.

 :::info
 Pass `--lint` to the bundle command to have Redocly CLI check your API meets the expected standards before bundling.
 [Learn more about API standards and linting](./api-standards.md)